Leadership Matrix Survey

 - _______ I find it easy to carry out several complicated tasks at the same time.

-- _______ I enjoy reading articles, books, and journals about training, leadership, and psychology; and then putting what I have read into action.
+- _______ I enjoy reading articles, books, and journals about management, learning, leadership, and psychology; and then putting what I have read into action.

 - _______ When correcting mistakes, I do not worry about jeopardizing relationships.